 Vocab studying is a great way for SAT companies to seem as if they're teaching you something.
 For example, a test-prep company might claim to have an exclusive set of words, or it might boast a comprehensive 2,000 word collection, which is "definitely better than a 500-word collection!"
 This is more marketing speak than it is something actually useful for improving your SAT score.

-In addition, some test-prep companies still haven't fully adjusted to the 2016 SAT change.
-As an example, some of the SAT prep books that are supposed to target the "new SAT" still use old SAT questions and material!
+In addition, some test-prep companies still haven't fully adjusted to the recent SAT changes.
+As an example, some of the SAT prep books that are supposed to target the "digital SAT" still use old SAT questions and material!

 #2: Studying Vocab Often Feels Productive